 Your crowdfunding campaign comes to an end.
 We hope you succeeded at securing your funding target.
 Even if you failed, you can learn from it and correct your mistakes in the future.
 The question is what you should do after the campaign ends?

-This is obvious, but essential.
+This is obvious but essential.
 The most certain way to secure your company’s future is to make sure the product you promised to make lives up to the dreams you offered in your crowdfunding campaign.
-This is the stage of your work at which you will learn to appreciate our previous advice not to overblown your promises and to keep it real.
+This is the stage of your work at which you will learn to appreciate our previous advice not to overblow your promises and to keep them real.

 Remember your stretch goals.
 Fulfill them to the fullest.
 If you fail at completing even a single one of them report it to the backers immediately.